"Snare of the Devil" is a Noose-like Trap For

 Bible's warning about the snare of the devil.
 Instead of the reader gathering

 from the context that the "snare of the devil" is a spiritual

-snare, D. A. Waite, Jr. "footnotes" him into believing the "snare of the devil"
+snare, D. A. Waite, Jr. "footnotes" cause him to stumble into the trap of

 a noose-like trap for small game